-Ek said he “realised that you can never legislate away from piracy.
-Laws can definitely help, but it doesn’t take away the problem.
+Ek stated that he “realised that you can never legislate away from piracy.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify.”

 In 2008, Spotify was officially launched.
 Initially, Spotify ran on a peer-to-peer distribution model, similar to uTorrent, but switched to a server-client model in 2014.
 In 2015, Spotify Co-Founder Martin Lorentzon stepped down as Chairman, leaving Daniel to take over the role.
 As of June 2017, Spotify has 140 million active users and has raised over $2.5 billion in venture funding.